krasmussen37/proto_loc/00_clinerules/04_data_integration.md

 ## Core Principles

 ### 1. Dagster-First Approach
-- **All data ingestion** must be orchestrated through Dagster assets
+- **All data ingestion** must be orchestrated through Dagster assets.
-- Raw data files should never be manually imported or processed outside of Dagster
+- Raw data files should never be manually imported or processed outside of Dagster.
-- Each data source should have its own dedicated Dagster asset for ingestion
+- Each data source should have its own dedicated Dagster asset for ingestion.
-- Use Dagster's dependency management to ensure proper execution order
+- Use Dagster's dependency management to ensure proper execution order.

 ### 2. DuckDB as the Primary Data Store
 - All ingested data lands in DuckDB databases following our three-tier architecture:
-  - **Raw Layer**: `raw.duckdb` - Untouched source data
+  - **Raw Layer**: `raw.duckdb` - Untouched source data.
-  - **Dev Layer**: `dev.duckdb` - Development and staging transformations
+  - **Dev Layer**: `dev.duckdb` - Development and staging transformations.
-  - **Prod Layer**: `prod.duckdb` - Production-ready data models
+  - **Prod Layer**: `prod.duckdb` - Production-ready data models.

 ### 3. Schema-First Organization
-- Raw data is organized by **data source** using dedicated schemas
+- Raw data is organized by **data source** using dedicated schemas.
-- Each source system (e.g., `nyc_taxi_data`, `crm_system`) gets its own schema in raw.duckdb
+- Each source system (e.g., `nyc_taxi_data`, `crm_system`) gets its own schema in `raw.duckdb`.
-- This prevents naming conflicts and provides clear data lineage
+- This prevents naming conflicts and provides clear data lineage.

+### 4. DuckDB Locking Considerations
+- **Understanding the Constraint**: DuckDB is an embedded database that supports multiple concurrent *readers* but only **one active writer** at any given time for a single `.duckdb` file.
+Attempting concurrent writes to the same database file will result in a lock error.
+- **Handling Concurrent Writes in Dagster**:
+    - **Sequential Materialization**: When multiple Dagster assets write to the same DuckDB database (e.g., `raw.duckdb`), ensure they are materialized sequentially.
+Dagster's asset dependencies can enforce this order.
+    - **Consolidated Write Operations**: For raw ingestion into a single database, consider consolidating multiple raw table creations into a single Dagster asset or a single job that executes these operations sequentially.
+This guarantees only one write operation is active at a time.
+- **Read-Only Connections**: Tools like Superset and Cube **must** connect to DuckDB databases in read-only mode to prevent them from inadvertently attempting write operations and causing file locks.
+Ensure SQLAlchemy connection strings include `?read_only=true` or similar parameters.

 ## Technical Implementation Standards